kthuillier/merrinasp/README.md

 Options:
   --lp-solver=<arg>: Set LP solver
    <arg>: { gurobi, cbc, glpk, cplex-optlang, cplex-pulp } (default lp-solver=cbc)
-  --[no-]show-opt-solution: Show LP solution and value of objective function --[no-]lazy-mode: Check the satisfiability of linear constraints at the end of the resolution process --[no-]strict-forall: Force the linear domains of forall constraints to be satisfiable
+  --[no-]show-lp-assignment: Show LP solution and the LP solver status for each partition of linear constraints --[no-]lazy-mode: Check the satisfiability of linear constraints at the end of the resolution process --[no-]strict-forall: Force the linear domains of forall constraints to be satisfiable
 ```